State Farm Auto Insurance Claims in Concord, NC

 People are often unsure who has the right of way on a bicycle.
 This and a stigma motorists have against cyclists on the road often create issues when determining fault.
 Knowing the law is just the first step.
 The attorneys at the Law Offices of Jason E. Taylor know the law that protects you as a cyclist and have the experience to explain that law and tell your story to the jury to best advocate for you.

-With offices located in Charlotte, Hickory and Greenville, North Carolina, and Columbia and Rock Hill, South Carolina, we are here to protect you from the mountains to the beach.
+With offices located in Charlotte, Concord, Hickory, North Carolina, and Rock Hill, South Carolina, we are here to protect you from the mountains to the beach.

 If you are injured in a collision when riding a bicycle, don’t let the insurance company tell you that you assumed the risk.
 Speak with an attorney who knows the law surrounding bikes and how to fight to make you whole.